 Special rules of protocol relate to the performance of the duties of The Governor-General as the representative Head of State.
-These privileges and courtesies include holding the right of precedence in Jamaica on all occasions except when Her Majesty The Queen, or a Member of the Royal Family designated as Her Majesty’s Representative to specific State events, is present.
+These attendant privileges and courtesies include holding the right of precedence in Jamaica on all occasions except when His Majesty The King, or a Member of the Royal Family designated as His Majesty’s Representative to specific State events, is present.

 The Governor-General and spouse should be styled as “Your Excellency” or “Your Excellencies” when being spoken to directly.
-When either person is being spoken about outside of their presence they should be styled “His Excellency” or “Her Excellency” respectively, or as “Their Excellencies” when reference is to both.
+When either person is being spoken about outside of their presence they should be styled “His Excellency” or “Her Excellency” respectively, or as “Their Excellencies” when referring to both.

-The style of address for the present Governor-General is:
+The formal style of address for The Governor-General is:

 The abbreviated form of addressing The Governor-General in correspondence is: